 While not dangerous, marijuana withdrawal can be uncomfortable.
 The intense cravings for the drug are usually the hardest symptom to deal with, and if not managed, can lead to the individual relapsing.
 An outpatient program is best suited for those with milder forms of marijuana dependence, while inpatient programs are recommended for more severe addictions.

-In most cases, tapering is the recommended method to help individual overcome withdrawal symptoms.
+In most cases, tapering is the recommended method to help individuals overcome withdrawal symptoms.
 Tapering involves reducing the amount and frequency of marijuana over a period of time, which allows the brain to slowly adjust to lower levels of the drug, making withdrawal symptoms less intense.
 Individual symptoms may also be treated with medications.
 Headaches can be treated with ibuprofen.
 Stomach medicine or peppermint and ginger can be helpful to treat nausea.
 However, it is important for the individual to consult a doctor or detox specialist about the best course of action for them to treat withdrawal symptoms.

-At The Villa we know that recovery is hard work, and each person takes a different path.
+At The Villa, we know that recovery is hard work, and each person takes a different path.
 You don’t have to do it alone.
 Call us to find out how we can support your goals for sober living.